 Can you get to a more secure computing platform than this?
 Microsoft would like you to.
 Really, they would.
-In the Anniversary Update to Windows 10 (aka build 1607) they added more capabilities for you to use, and you should be looking at them.
+In the Update to Windows 10 (aka build 1607) they added more capabilities for you to use, and you should be looking at them.

-Ultimately, the goal of any malware attack is to obtain administrative and/or system access.
+Ultimately, the goal any malware attack is to obtain administrative and/or system access.
 Anti-virus and malware protections depend upon detecting known signatures to prevent this, but they are always vulnerable to attacks using code with different signatures or on systems not yet updated with the latest list.
 Intrusion protection systems attempt to prevent the malware payload from getting access to the system, or they attempt to detect suspicious activity after an infection has occurred.

-A more complete solution is necessary, and with the Windows 10 Anniversary Update (and soon Server 2016), Microsoft is adding some interesting changes that might help us to get more secure.
+A more complete solution is necessary, and with the Windows 10 Update (and soon Server 2016), Microsoft is adding some interesting changes that might help us to get more secure.
 Keep in mind that nothing is foolproof, and you will still need to monitor, but hopefully you can prevent enough and encourage outside parties to look elsewhere.

 In this article I’ll provide an overview of what is new, why it is important, and then finally who should care.